 “P.A.I.N. through Doubt”

-Last week’s article, ‘Life’s Puzzle’ discussed struggle and how every human being experiences it in one way or another.
-Today we will move forward in this class by focusing on one word: ‘Doubt.’
+Last week’s article, Life’s Puzzle, discussed struggle and how every human being experiences it in one way or another.
+Today we will move forward in this class by focusing on one word: DOUBT.

-As we take this journey together there is one thing you must keep in mind about me as your teacher: I am often very insecure.
-Because of this, I avoid conflict and controversy in my life as much as possible.
+The last piece of writing you received from me was very philosophical in nature.
+Personally, I’m not a big fan of philosophy as I often find myself feeling inadequate.
+With that said, let me make a quick disclaimer: I struggle with a crippling sense of insecurity.
+It is why I avoid conflict and controversy in my life as much as possible.
 While I could get angry about why I am this way, I have instead learned to embrace it and try to have faith that it will one day serve a purpose in my life.

-Well, because today I want to take a step back from philosophical discussion and tell you a story: The story is about a boy, a man, and a woman.
+Why do I bring this up?
+Well, because today I want to take a step back from philosophical discussions and tell you a story.
+The story is about a boy, a man, and a woman….

 It doesn’t make sense yet but both this boy and this man were brought to life by this woman.
 A woman with a dream.
-Unfortunately, the world she lived in did not think kindly of people with dreams.
+But the world she lived in did not think kindly of people with dreams.
 Because of this, this woman was destined to suffer.
 People told her that even if she could write a book or make a movie, no one would understand a world that only existed in her mind.
 As others doubted her, she was forced over and over to doubt herself.
 In a world so real, this woman only saw P.A.I.N.

 The boy, the man, and the woman will forever be connected to one another.
 One without the other would have each and every one of us living in a world much different than the one we now know.
 In order for us to have gotten here, each of these three had to experience P.A.I.N.
-In their P.A.I.N., there was one common ingredient; doubt.
+In their P.A.I.N., there was one common ingredient: DOUBT.

 The boy in this story is Harry Potter, I think you know him.
 The man is Daniel Radcliffe, the actor who played Harry Potter in the movies.
 And the woman is J.K.
 Rowling, the creator of Harry Potter.